Home » Blog » Europe » Spain » How To Find An Apartment In Barcelona (Ultimate Guide)

 Your Own Apartment

-Other options include your own studio or a one bedroom apartment which is probably your preferred option if you want to have more space, privacy and comfort.
+Other options include your own studio or a one-bedroom apartment which is probably your preferred option if you want to have more space, privacy and comfort.
 Clarify what you want before you start looking, as there are really gazillions of options and it will be much easier if you already have in mind what you want and don't want.

 Like air-conditioning or heating (it does get quite chilly if you're planning to stay over winter).
 And I have seen heat waves in July with over 40 degrees and only just survived with a fan powering through all day and night.
 Because I also worked from home a lot in Barcelona, this was quite an issue for me as feeling drained from continuously being hot and sweaty is not the most productive environment really.